 The 21st Century: Advancing Equity and Opportunity

-2009-present - The Developmental Education Initiative: A groundbreaking, $18 million effort funded by the Bill & Melinda Gates Foundation and Lumina Foundation to scale-up developmental (rememdial) education innovations within Achieving the Dream.
-Fifteen colleges in five states are expanding innovations and promoting state policy reforms to help more students progress through developmental education more quickly—or bypass it altogether. www.deionline.org.
+2009-2013 - The Developmental Education Initiative: An $18 million effort funded by the Bill & Melinda Gates Foundation and Lumina Foundation to scale-up developmental (remedial) education innovations within 15 colleges and six states that are part of the Achieving the Dream reform network.
+The colleges and states expanded innovations and promoted policy reforms to help more students progress through developmental education more quickly—or bypass it altogether.

 2008-present – Disconnected Youth in the Research Triangle Region: A project to leverage MDC research for the North Carolina GlaxoSmithKline Foundation on the status of out-of-wchool, unemployed youth and young adults.
 MDC is leading a collaboration of community leaders creating an integrated system of research-based initiatives to reconnect youth in Durham, N.C.

 2007-present - The State of the South: Philanthropy as the South's Passing Gear: MDC's analysis of ways the region's philanthropic organizations can think more creatively and act more boldly to help the South address its self-limiting inequities and spur its competitiveness in a global economy.